builtbybel/patchfluent/README.md

 ## About

 I found by chance this cool project from [slavanap](https://github.com/slavanap) called **[Windows10ManualUpdate](https://github.com/slavanap/Windows10ManualUpdate)** a few weeks ago and decided to take a closer look at it.
-Finally i managed to have a first look at it today and created a 1:1 fork.
+Finally I managed to have a first look at it today and created a 1:1 fork.
 First I took care of the name and named it **Patchlady**.
 As an alternative I had PatchPal in mind, but didn't want any trouble with Elon "PayPal" Musk ;).

 You are welcome to take a closer look at it and support slavanaps project or this fork.
 I would be very sorry if the project goes under.
 It has definitely had to be better valued.